rohansingh42/object_detector/README.md

 ## Run
 Set laserscan topic in the _config/params.yaml_ file and play recorded rosbag(/live data) along with launching _launch/run.launch_.
 By default, the launch file runs a demo rosbag, but can be shutdown by setting __enable_rosbag_demo__ argument to false in launch file.
-The topic __/circleOdom__ publishes detected circle odometry.
+The topic __/circleOdom__ publishes detected circle odometry and __/detectedCirle__ holds the detected circle information.